Solomon Islands

 • Loan

-The vast majority (84%) of ODF support to Solomon Islands has come from five development partners, led by Australia (61%), New Zealand (9%), Japan (7%), the Asian Development Bank (4%), and EU Institutions (4%).
+The vast majority (85%) of ODF support to Solomon Islands in 2023 came from five development partners, led by Australia (34%), China (19%), the World Bank (18%), New Zealand (7%), and Japan (7%).
 Since switching recognition from Taiwan to China in 2019, Chinese financing has played a growing role in the ODF mix of Solomon Islands.
-By 2021, China had become the country’s second-largest aid partner, financing a number of projects, from building stadiums for the 2023 Pacific Games in Honiara, to upgrading university facilities and policing support.
+Since 2021, China has been the country’s second-largest aid partner, providing finance for stadiums and facilities for the 2023 Pacific Games in Honiara, upgrading university facilities, and enhancing policing support.

 Official development finance to Solomon Islands, by partner Spent, share of total ODF